 How do ducts become dirty?

 Ducts also accumulate dirt from its occupants.
-In fact, dead human skin make up most of the dust and debris found in dirty ducts.
+In fact, dead human skin make up most of the dust and debris found in dirty air conditioning ducts.
 If your home has a large amount of carpet, trapped dirt and other particles contribute to this collection as well.
 Also, pets such as dogs and cats shed hair and dander which also adds to the build-up of bacteria in your ducts.
-These are certainly not the only ways that lead to your ductwork becoming dirty, but they are the most common.
+These are certainly not the only ways that lead to your duct work becoming dirty, but they are the most common.

-Signs that you may have dirty ducts
+Signs that you may have dirty air conditioning ducts

-You might have dirty ducts if you find yourself cleaning the filter of your HVAC system more than once a month.
-On average cleaning you filter once a month is standard.
+You might have dirty air conditioning ducts if you find yourself cleaning the filter of your HVAC system more than once a month.
+On average cleaning your filter once a month is standard.
 However, if you find a large collection of dirt on the filter at each cleaning, chances are good that you ducts are really dirty.
 If your furniture needs dusting frequently, chances are good that you have dirty ducts.
-If you notice that you have respiratory issues or sinus headaches at home but feel better when you are away from your home, you might have dirty ducts.
+If you notice that you have respiratory issues or sinus headaches at home and feel better when you are away from your home, you might have dirty ducts.
 Excessive dust on registers, walls, and floors or air odors that want go away with regular cleaning are also tale-tell signs.
 The key is knowing what to look for.

 The impact of dirty ducts on your health and the Heating, Ventilation & Air Conditioning system (HVAC)